Rose Livingston: Background

+Girls and women became sexual slaves by being physically kidnapped, drugged, or unknowingly lured into the industry with a promise of a job or an adventure.
 In 1934, the New York City police department statistics showed that 4,000 females disappeared from that city each year, and many more disappeared without being reported missing.
-Girls and women became sexual slaves by being physically kidnapped, drugged, or unknowingly lured into the industry with a promise of a job or an adventure.
+Their captors often got the girls addicted to drugs to better contain and control them.
+Ultimately, some girls were rescued and did well, some were rescued but were so broken they had to be institutionalized, some died early, and others remained as captive sex workers.

 Many girls that Livingston rescued said something like, "I met him and he was nice to me.
 Then he invited me to go for a ride."
 Then the girls were handed off to another person who would drug, poison, beat, or otherwise mistreat them.
 Girls were often transported across state lines.
 Livingston found that there was an auction on the Lower East Side of New York where girls and women were sold.
-Their captors often got the girls addicted to drugs, in order to contain and control them more easily.
-Ultimately, some girls were rescued and did well, some were rescued but were so broken they had to be institutionalized, some died early, and others remained as captive sex workers.